adwait1-g/adwait1-g.github.io/index.md

 [List of all posts](/2020/11/22/list-of-all-posts.html).

-# 8. Papers I love
+# 8. Systems Security papers and more!

-I am planning to read a few papers on Control Flow Integrity, Control Flow Hijacking, Binary Analysis etc., You can find articles related to that here.
+I am planning to read a few papers on Control Flow Integrity, Control Flow Hijacking, Binary Analysis etc., All work related to that will be listed below.

 1. [Understanding clang's SafeStack](/papers/2021/03/10/understanding-clang-safestack.html): My attempt to understand the SafeStack security mechanism.
 I have tried to understand what the mechanism is, what it does and how it is implemented.
 An emphasis is given on how the mechanism looks like at assembly level.
 I believe that this is the first step to understand [Code Pointer Integrity](https://www.usenix.org/conference/osdi14/technical-sessions/presentation/kuznetsov).

+2. [Writing simple LLVM Passes](/papers/2021/03/19/writing-simple-llvm-passes.html): There are multiple compiler-based security mechanisms out there - StackGuard, SafeStack etc., which are all compiler passes.
+I had never explored the LLVM project nor had written a pass before.
+In this article, I try to a few simple passes which read the IR and prints stuff - function names, its return-type, arguments etc.,

 # 7. Exploring Rust